WSahara Conflict To End When Morocco occupation Over: Polisario - UrduPoint

 WSahara Conflict To End When Morocco 'occupation' Over: Polisario

+It accused the Polisario of blocking the highway, which is key to trade with the rest of Africa.

+The Algerian-backed Polisario, which does not recognise the existence of the highway, responded by declaring the end of an almost three-decade UN-supervised ceasefire in Western Sahara.

-"The end of the war is now linked to the end of the illegal occupation of parts of the territory of the Sahrawi Republic," said senior Polisario official Mohamed Salem Ould Salek.
+"The end of the war is now linked to the end of the illegal occupation of parts of the territory of the Sahrawi Republic," senior Polisario official Mohamed Salem Ould Salek said on Monday.

 "The war only started as a consequence of Morocco's aggression and action in Guerguerat," said Ould Salek, who is foreign minister of the Polisario-declared Sahrawi Arab Democratic Republic (SADR).

-The Algerian-backed Polisario responded by declaring the end of an almost three-decade UN-supervised ceasefire in Western Sahara.

-The Polisario does not recognise the existence of the highway in Guerguerat which Morocco has accused them of blocking, thereby halting trade with the rest of Africa.
+He also downplayed the importance of the highway, where trucks had been blocked for weeks.
+Traffic resumed on Saturday between Mauritania and Morocco, the two countries have said.

 "It is not an international or even regional road.
-It is being used to loot the natural resources of the Sahrawi people," Ould Salek said, accusing Morocco for starting the latest conflict.
+It is being used to loot the natural resources of the Sahrawi people," Ould Salek said, accusing Morocco of having started the latest conflict.

-He also called for the full implementation of the 1991 ceasefire as a condition for an end to the hostilities.
+Ould Salek said a full implementation of the 1991 ceasefire -- namely organising the self-determination referendum set out in the truce deal -- -- was a condition for an end to hostilities.

-He was referring to a self-determination referendum set out in the ceasefire deal that the Polisario has been constantly demanding over the past 30 years.

 The vote has been repeatedly postponed due to disputes between Rabat and the Polisario over voter rolls and the question to be put on the ballot.